 Table of Contents

 There are some things you should know before going to Machu Picchu.
-There’s many highlights that you want to check out.
+There are many highlights that you want to check out.
 If you’re not prepared ahead of time, you aren’t going to be looking for these scenes when you are there.
 Below are every sight and monument you need to be on the watch for as you explore the ruins all sorted in alphabetical order.
+For a detailed map of each location check out our Machu Picchu Map.

 There are two major centers in Machu Picchu, the residential section and the industrial section.
 The Central Plaza separates the two major sectors in Machu Picchu.
 Typically this is where you will see the llamas or alpacas grazing.
 Visitors are not allowed on the Central Plaza, but you are allowed to snap a great picture.